 There is no magic answer as to how much weight you need to lose in order to make a difference.
 As few as 10 pounds or 10% of your overall weight might help, but this can vary from one individual to another.

-For more tips on relieving pain naturally, check out Pain Relief Without Drugs or Surgery, a Special Health Report from Harvard Medical School.
+For more on diagnosing and reducing your pain, read Pain Relief Without Drugs or Surgery, a Special Health Report from Harvard Medical School.

 Image: Natnan Srisuwan/Getty Images